pratsgit/endToEndTestsDemo/README.md

-A demo app that providing a framework to do end-to-end testing in a microservice environment that kafka for event management
+A demo app that providing a framework to do end-to-end testing in a microservice environment that uses kafka for event management

 ## Structure:
 ---